-The fund typically expects to mail or wire redemption proceeds between 1 and 3 business days following the receipt of the shareholder's redemption request.
-Processing time is not dependent on the chosen delivery method.
+The fund typically expects to mail or wire redemption proceeds between 1 and 3 days following the receipt of the shareholder's redemption request.
 In unusual circumstances, the fund may temporarily suspend the processing of sell requests or may postpone payment of proceeds for up to three business days or longer, as allowed by federal securities laws.